 A: The first time you Migrate Data is the only time you'll see the command "Migrate Data."
 After that, all subsequent runs will be True-Ups.
 And they do behave differently.
 Migrate Data simply checks to see if the content is on the destination, and if not, it will migrate it.
 However, a True-Up seeks to mirror the Source and the Destination.
 It does so through a multi-step process:

 - It first scans the source.

 - Next, it compares the source and the destination to build a table of Deltas - anything that's new, deleted, or has been changed on the source.

 - Next, it migrates the Deltas to the destination.

-- Finally, it deletes any files on the destination that no longer exist on the source.
-This action is called "Syncing Deletes" is an important action to be aware of.
+- Next, it deletes any files on the destination that no longer exist on the source.

-Note that only in Step 4 does the Migration Job dashboard provide an estimated time of completion.
+Note that only in Step 4 does the details dashboard provide an estimated time of completion.
 This may be confusing, since the command can be running for an extended period of time without showing any progress.
-We are working on improvements to the User Interface to provide better visibility into where a given Migration Job is in the process, as well as the ability to control whether or not to "Sync Deletes."

-Q: If I re-run a migration job to True-up data, does it create duplicates of what was already copied previously?
+Q: If I run a True-up, does it create duplicates of what was already copied previously?

-A: The Migrate Data command does not per-se create duplicates.
+A: The True-Up command does not per-se create duplicates.
 But there are some considerations to keep in mind.
-Let’s look at a couple of different scenarios when running Migration App for True-ups:
+Let’s look at a couple of different scenarios when running True-ups: